pjover/hobbit/README.md

 ### Production profile with docker compose

 1. Add a `application-prod.yaml` configuration file to resources directory
-1. Build the Hobbit image with JIB: `./gradlew jibDockerBuild`
+2. Build the Hobbit image with Dockerfile and run it with Docker compose:
-1. Run with docker compose: `docker-compose up`.
+   - `./build-amd64.sh` for linux, windows and intel Mac
+   - `./build-arm64.sh` for Apple Silicon Mac

 This will start:

 - A MongoDB server on port 27017.
 To enter into the mongo server run: `docker exec -it hobbit_mongo_server_1 bash`
 - A Mongo express database UI at port 8081.
 The UI is at http://localhost:8081